 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

-There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of Vermont.
-The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
-To successfully complete this course, students are required to undertake a minimum of 1500 hours of training before they can be signed off.
+There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in Vermont.
+The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetics from a registered beauty school.
+To successfully complete this course, students are required to undertake a minimum of 1,500 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
-For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.
+For those looking to begin their own start up business, an associate degree is also desirable.